-February 28th 2023 marks the sixteenth Rare Disease Day
+February 29th 2024 marks the seventeenth Rare Disease Day

 1) First Action:

-We all know that, because of the fact that BCM is a rare genetic disease, most clinicians do not know enough about it, which leads to a long time between detecting symptoms and determining a correct diagnosis.
+We all know that, because of the fact that BCM is a rare genetic disease, most clinicians do not know enough about it, leading to a long time between detecting symptoms and determining a correct diagnosis.

-Although we are rare, we still have the power to help change all of this.
-That is why, on the 28th of February, we invite you all to contact 5 local ophthalmologists in your area and mail or email them the flyers you can find on the left.
+Although we are rare, we still have the power to help improving this.
+That is why, on the 29th of February, we invite each of you to contact 5 local ophthalmologists in your area and mail or email them the flyers you can find on the left.

 With more than 200 families involved in BCMFF, we can reach in 1 day 1,000 doctors worldwide!

-A) Download the Flyer RDD 2023 and the Brochure here on the left;
+A) Download the Flyer RDD 2024 and the Brochures here on the left;

 B) Select 5 local ophthalmologists;

-C) Before February 28th, send the flyers via e-mail or via mail to chosen Hospitals/Ophthalmologists.
+C) Before February 29th, send the flyers via e-mail or via mail to your chosen Hospitals/Ophthalmologists or go visit them;

 Not sure how to contact or where to find information on local ophthalmologists?
 Check the AAO and AOA pages here!